Stateless actor-critic for instance segmentation with high-level priors: Appendix

 \subsection{Impact of different feature space capacities}

-In Table \ref{table1} we compare the performance of our method, using different numbers of dimensions in the space of the learned node features (the number of channels in the output of the feature extractor U-Net).
-We find that the reduced capacity of small feature spaces helps the agent perform better.
-Here we train and evaluate on the fruit fly embryo dataset.
+In Tab~\ref{table1} we compare the performance of our method, using different dimensionalities of the learned feature space (the number of channels in the output of the feature extractor UNet).
+We find that the reduced capacity of small feature spaces improves the agents performance.
+Here we train and evaluate on the fruit fly embryo dataset from Subsection \ref{sec_exp_bio}.